jaslinakaur/wi21-cse110-lab3/standup-notes.md

 What did you do yesterday?

-Learned a bunch of CSS commands/elements so that I would be better able to do this assignment.
+I learned a bunch of CSS commands/elements so that I would be better able to do this assignment.